 Qualifying Free Zone Income Explained

-UAE corporate tax has two layers, and the 0% headline applies to a specific layer most founders do not realise they need to opt into.
+UAE corporate tax has two layers, and the 0% headline lives in the second one.

-The first layer is the default.
-Every business in the UAE — mainland, free zone, foreign-owned, family-owned — pays no corporate tax on the first AED 375,000 of taxable profit, and 9% on the rest (as of May 2026).
-A free zone licence on its own does not change this.
+The first layer is the default that everyone is on.
+Mainland, free zone, foreign-owned, family-owned — the same rule applies: nothing on the first AED 375,000 of taxable profit, 9% on the rest.
+A free zone licence does not change this.
+This is confirmed current as of June 2026.

 The second layer is the Qualifying Free Zone Person regime.
-This sits on top of the default and offers 0% on a defined slice of income — “qualifying income” — without the AED 375,000 cap.
-It is optional, conditional, and considerably narrower than the marketing suggests.
+It sits on top of the default and offers 0% on a defined slice of income, with no AED 375,000 cap.
+It is optional, conditional, and a lot narrower than the marketing suggests.
 Most free zone companies are not Qualifying Free Zone Persons.
-They are simply free zone companies paying the standard 0% / 9% rate.
+They are free zone companies paying the standard 0% / 9% rate, the same as a mainland company of the same size.

-What a Qualifying Free Zone Person actually has to do
+What a Qualifying Free Zone Person has to do

-To get the 0% rate on qualifying income, a free zone company has to meet all of the following at the same time (as of May 2026):
+To get 0% on qualifying income, a company has to meet all of the following at the same time.
+Miss one and the status falls away.

 - Be incorporated, established or registered in a UAE free zone.